wagtail/rfcs/text/010-search-query-classes.md

 >>> Page.objects.search(Term("Hello") & Term("world"))
 [<Page: Hello world>]

-# This is equivilant to:
+# This is equivalent to:
 >>> Page.objects.search(And([Term("Hello"), Term("world")]))
 [<Page: Hello world>]
 ```

 #### ``Or(subqueries, score_function='avg')``

-Combines the two queries with the and operator.
+Combines the subqueries with the and operator.
 This performs a union of their
 result sets and performs the specified score function to combine the scores of
 each subquery.